BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 Bits 18 to 20 in the 'GPIO Function Select 1' register control the GPIO16 pin.

 Bits 21 to 23 in the 'GPIO Function Select 4' register control the GPIO47 pin.
 (RPI B+)

+Bits 27 to 29 in the 'GPIO Function Select 2' register control the GPIO29 pin.
+(RPI3 B+)

 In C, we will generate a pointer to the register and use the pointer to write a value into the register.
 We will mark the register as volatile so that the compiler explicitly does what I tell it